esphome/esphome-docs/components/light/index.rst

 - **it** - :apiclass:`AddressableLight <light::AddressableLight>` instance (see API reference for more info).
 - **current_color**  - :apistruct:`ESPColor <light::ESPColor>` instance (see API reference for more info).
 - **initial_run** - A bool which is true on the first execution of the lambda.
-Useful to reset static variables when restarting a effect.
+Useful to reset static variables when restarting an effect.

 .. code-block:: yaml